Vacate Road and Right-of-way

 It usually takes four to six weeks before the public hearing can be set.
-This can be done only after the petition is returned, with the proper signatures, to the Department of Public Works for processing.
+This can be done only after the petition is returned, with the proper signatures, to the Department of Public Works for processing with the required deposit.
 The County Attorney and County Engineer must both review the petition; the Building Department and the Assessor are also included in our process.

 A Notice of Hearing is signed by the Board.
 The Notice of Hearing must be posted on the area to be vacated, on ingress/egress locations or at both ends, for a minimum of 20 days.
 The Notice must be published in the public notice section of the official county newspaper at least 2 x in the 2 weeks preceding the vacation.